0kveR/WordleProject/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] User can click on the help button that launches a new activity which explains how to play.

 ## Video Walkthrough